architect/arc.codes/src/shared/en/aws/guides-static-assets.md

 Static assets are crucial infrastructure for building ambitious web apps.
 While `.arc` does not have any opinion about how you should achieve that part, it can provision and automatically deploy to isolated S3 buckets for your app's `staging` and `production` environments.

-To support this, every `.arc` project is set up with a `public` directory in the root of your project.
+Every `.arc` project is supports `./public` directory in the root of your project.
 The `public` directory provides a seamless way to work with static assets such as images, styles, and scripts required in your front-end workflows.
+Anything in that directory is available at `http://localhost:3333/_static/` when running in the sandbox and at `https://yourapi.com/_static` once deployed to API Gateway.

 ## Provisioning